 3. Magnesium-rich Foods

 Magnesium is a mineral that is crucial to different processes like keeping your immune system up to par, your heart healthy, and promoting stronger bones.
-By making sure that your loved one’s assisted living menu has unprocessed foods, fresh fruits and vegetables available at each meal, you are taking steps to ensuring that their nutrition will be a stress-free subject for your family.
+By making sure that your loved one’s assisted living menu has unprocessed foods, fresh fruits, and vegetables available at each meal, you are taking steps to ensure that their nutrition will be a stress-free subject for your family.

 4. Eat Bananas or Other Potassium Sources